TheBwof/fbtelephish/README.md

 </div>

-This tool is based upon [Facebook-phishing](https://github.com/TheBwof/Facebook-phishing) .This is a telegram implementation with extra features than Psi.
+This tool is based upon [Facebook-phishing](https://github.com/TheBwof/Facebook-phishing) .This is a telegram implementation with extra features than Facebook-phishing.
 ### Try it at [@Facebook Phishing](http://t.me/fbtelephish_bot)